operand/agency/README.md

 > Please note that custom message schemas are possible but not yet implemented.
 [An issue has been created for it.](https://github.com/operand/agency/issues/46)
-> The following details the currently supported schema.

 In the example above, we see the format that is used when sending actions.